mjedmonds/mjedmonds.github.io/CS50/notes_md/unit6_Procedures-and-Functions.md

+# Procedures & Functions

 * All executable code resides within a **function**
 * So far, the only function we have written is called **main**, which served as the entry point for our programs.
 * A **function** is a named block of code that performs a task and then returns control to a caller.
   * The **caller** is the function that **invoked** the function
   * The **callee** is the function being **invoked**
   * You can think of the caller as the "parent" to the callee
 * Because a function is just a block of code, we can call it multiple times throughout a program's execution
 * After finishing, the function will branch back (return) to the caller.
 * Consider this trivial example:
   * Suppose you want to print out the first 5 squares of numbers, do some processing, then print out the first 5 squares again.
 So far, we may write something like:

 ```c
 #include <stdio.h>